top of page

 5. Share your dip on social media using the hashtag #DipforDementia, and nominate a friend to take on the challenge too.
 Make sure you tag us in your posts so we can celebrate your achievement with you!

-Safety Guidelines - Cold Water Immersion Dos and Don'ts
+Safety Guidelines - Dos and Don'ts

 At Sage House we take the safety of our customers and supporters extremely seriously.
 Therefore, we would ask that anyone who takes part in the Dip for Dementia reads the following safety dos and don’ts before they undertake this challenge.